BryanHogan/bryanhogan/README.md

 - Now layout, using auto last update + field for location
 - SVG favicon
 - Import blog content & use seperate repo for blog content
-- Project cards: Some icons change color on hover and some don't
 - Add title attribute to social icons
 - Testing (Go through checklist)